How to prevent and treat stretch marks

 Stretch marks occur when your skin can’t keep up with your body’s movement (or expansion).
 During pregnancy, the body (particularly the belly) grows rapidly and the skin has insufficient time to adjust which leads to internal tears in the skin tissue.
 “When these tears repair themselves they form the scars that we know as stretch marks,” Tracy explains.

-Tracy tells me the best way to prevent stretch marks during pregnancy is to ensure you care for your skin, particularly its hydration.
+Tracy tells us the best way to prevent stretch marks, particularly in pregnancy, is to ensure you care for your skin’s hydration.
 She explains, “Collagen and elastin fibres in the skin are necessary to keep rapidly growing skin taut, and the stronger they are, the less likely they are to break and leave resulting stretch marks.”
-So, it makes sense to use skin care products and eat foods rich in vitamin E and C, zinc and silica which all help to form collagen.
+So, it makes sense to use skin care products and eat foods rich in vitamin E and C, zinc and silica, which all help to form collagen.
 Tracy also recommends keeping your body hydrated by drinking the recommended two litres of water per day.

-bh recommends: NIVEA Sun Moisturising Sunscreen Lotion, Essano Rosehip Intensive Hydrating Body Lotion, Elucent Body Moisturiser, Arbonne Intelligence Genius Booster Serum For Body and La Mer The Body Refiner.
+bh recommends: Rodan + Fields Active Hydration Body Replenish, Essano Rosehip Intensive Hydrating Body Lotion, Paula's Choice Retinol Skin Smoothing Body Treatment, Arbonne Intelligence Genius Booster Serum For Body.

-If you start to notice stretch marks forming during pregnancy, fear not!
+If you start to notice stretch marks forming, fear not!
 There are loads of products that help to treat, reduce and ultimately get rid of stretch marks.
 And some, like Bio-Oil, are even totally safe to use during pregnancy.
 Always check with your doctor if you’re unsure about using any products while you’re pregnant.

-Here are our top picks for products to help you say goodbye to those pesky stretch marks and firm your post-baby skin!
+Here are our top picks for products to help you say goodbye to those pesky stretch marks.

 Have you tried any of the products mentioned above?